AbsGeorge/project1-indoorclimbing/README.md

 ![](https://i.gyazo.com/6e7f37743af3ff5004f38068055f41e6.png)

-##### This is an example of the line that was not being tested.
+#### This is an example of the line that was not being tested.
 Lines 17 to 20.

 ![](https://i.gyazo.com/886de20a22e15520a41fa902f005c432.png)

-##### However a full integration testing, with 100% coverage showed that the application is working.
+#### However a full integration testing, with 100% coverage showed that the application is working.

+In the image below, the code mimicks what a user will do.
+It firstly finds the /create page on the application.

+It then enters the details inside and returns to the /home page.

 ![](https://i.gyazo.com/29c7937acb4efe8812491693d6c16387.png)